-In addition to the behavioral health services provided through chapter 5160-27 of the Administrative Code, the following new services available through OhioRISE include:
+In addition to the behavioral health services provided through chapter 5160-27 of the Ohio Administrative Code, the following services available through OhioRISE are:

-Care Coordination - All young people in OhioRISE can receive care coordination.
-Depending on a child or youth's needs, they will receive one of three levels or "tiers" of care coordination.
-Tiers two and three of this service (moderate and intensive) will be delivered by a local care management entity (CME) provider, which are contracted by Aetna Better Health of Ohio.
-Aetna Better Health of Ohio will provide care coordination for children or youth in tier one.
+Care Coordination: Depending on a child or youth's needs, they will receive one of three levels or "tiers" of care coordination.
+This service is delivered by Aetna or their care management entities (CMEs) in a child or youth's community.
+OhioRISE members are assigned a care coordinator who has experience working with children, youth, and their families.
 Care coordinators assist young people and their families with: